jterwilliger30/thread-safe-redblack-tree/README.md

 - This program can only be compiled with C++ 11 ir later.

 Concepts to practice:
 - Template metaprogramming...
 I don't think I've ever been this frustrated with syntax before.
-The compiler is very picky when you have separtate header and implementation files.
+The compiler is very picky about template declarations vs definitions.
+Lesson learned: templates are not themselves classes.
+The compiler uses them to make separate classes.
 - Ternary operators

 TO DO